cudoventures/cudos-docs/docs/learn/concepts/learn-tokens.md

 ## Non-Fungible Tokens

-Cudos uses the Cosmos `x/NFT` module to enable the minting of non-fungible-tokens or NFTs.
+CUDOS uses the Cosmos `x/NFT` module to enable the minting of non-fungible-tokens or NFTs.

 This allows for the storing and ownership tracking of NFTs and includes modules to transfer, mint and burn NFTs.